discsoftron/W1TTL-Rig-Control/README.md

     python rig.py

-And now W1TTL rig control should be listening on port 5000 and you can connect to it on your browser with http://hostname:5000/
+And now W1TTL rig control should be listening on port 5000 and you can connect to it on your browser with http://hostname:5000/ (Where "hostname" is the IP Address or host name of your Raspberry Pi.)

 ## Files